 My First Ramadan by Karen Katz.

-I bought this book last year as it was my youngest daughters first Ramadan.
+I bought this book in 2017 year as it was my youngest daughters first Ramadan.
 Those are her little 7 month old hands in the photo.
 This book is a great introduction to Ramadan.
 We particularly like the cute, colourful, patterned collage illustrations.

 The story is based around a young boy who wants to try and fast like the grown ups around him.
 Karen Katz makes every effort to represent diversity in this book.
 The main characters are not stereotyped and when the family celebrate Eid she makes reference to all the Muslims the little boy sees, all from different countries and cultures.
 This is a brilliant inclusive read.

 It’s Ramadan, Curious George by Rey, A.H.